Battery Applet with Monitoring and Shutdown (BAMS)

 Red and flashing at and below the Shutdown level (even when charging).

 When the battery is Discharging the warning and shutdown regions have a much longer flashing message in the applet which is difficult to miss.

-- When the shutdown level is reached a normal alert box is put up with options of an immediate suspend or cancel - if nothing is done it suspends 30 seconds latter.
+- When the Shutdown level is reached an alert box is put up with options of an immediate suspend or cancel - if nothing is done it suspends 30 seconds latter.
 If cancelled (or the machine is turned back on without the battery being on charge) the alert and shutdown sequence is restarted after the battery has dropped another 1%.
-The alert box is accompagnied by a short audible alert.
+The alert box is accompanied by an audible alert.